 "Oh, don't be angry with me," cried the princess, clasping her hands.
 "I'd rather marry all the dwarfs in the world than die in this horrible way."

 "Oh!" cried she, "the lions are coming.
-I have looked at you enough.
-I am so frightened.
+I've looked at you enough.
+I'm so frightened.
 Save me this minute, or I shall die of terror.

-Indeed, as she spoke she fell down insensible, and when she recovered she found herself in her own little bed at home; how she got there she could not tell, but she was dressed in the most beautiful lace and ribbons, and on her finger was a little ring, made of a single red hair, which fitted so tightly that, try as she might, she could not get it off.
+Indeed, as she spoke she fell down insensible, and when she recovered she found herself in her own little bed at home; how she got there she couldn't tell, but she was dressed in the most beautiful lace and ribbons, and on her finger was a little ring, made of a single red hair, which fitted so tightly that, try as she might, she couldn't get it off.

-Preparations were begun at once for the grandest wedding that had ever been held at the palace.
+Preparations were begun at once for the grandest wedding that had ever been held at the castle.
 The king of the Gold Mines sent such immense sums of money that the whole sea was covered with the ships that brought it.
-Messengers were sent to all the gayest and most refined Courts, particularly to the Court of France, to seek out everything rare and precious to adorn the princess, although her beauty was so perfect that nothing she wore could make her look prettier.
-At least that is what the king of the Gold Mines thought, and he was never happy unless he was with her.
+Messengers were sent to all the gayest and most refined Courts, particularly to the court of France, to seek out everything rare and precious to adorn the princess, although her beauty was so perfect that nothing she wore could make her look prettier.
+At least that's what the king of the Gold Mines thought, and he was never happy unless he was with her.

 They really were as happy as the day was long.
 All the king's unsuccessful rivals had gone home in despair.
-They said good-by to the princess so sadly that she could not help being sorry for them.
+They said good-by to the princess so sadly that she couldn't help being sorry for them.

 "Ah! madam," the king of the Gold Mines said to her "how is this?
 Why do you waste your pity on these princes, who love you so much that all their trouble would be well repaid by a single smile from you?"

-"I should be sorry," answered Bellissima, "if you had not noticed how much I pitied these princes who were leaving me for ever; but for you, sire, it is very different: you have every reason to be pleased with me, but they are going sorrowfully away, so you must not grudge them my compassion."
+"I should be sorry," answered Rose, "if you had not noticed how much I pitied these princes who were leaving me for ever; but for you, sire, it's very different: you have every reason to be pleased with me, but they are going sorrowfully away, so you must not grudge them my compassion."